clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 download and apply a small fraction of a package in order to receive an update.

-While similar update technologies exist, they are seldomly used in practice.
 In other Linux\* distributions, updates to a particular software package typically results in the whole software package being downloaded again and replaced on the system - even when the net change is just one line of code.